LemmensDaan/ngx-cumulio/README.md

 [(dashboard)]="dashboardId"
 ```

-Now you only need 1 cumulio-dashboard element. all the parameters will be used with all the dashboards.
+Now you only need 1 cumulio-dashboard element, the same parameters will be used with all the dashboards.
 Also add some changes to the **`dashboard.component.scss`** file, you can always use your own styling.

 ```CSS